rust-lang/rfcbot-rs/README.md

 ### Database Connection

-Assuming that the VM provisions correctly (a little bit of an "if"), you should be able to connect to the PostgreSQL database on the host machine's port `4050`, using user: `vagrant` and password: `foobar`.
+Assuming that the VM provisions correctly (a little bit of an "if"), you should be able to connect to the PostgreSQL database on the host machine's port `4050`, using user: `vagrant` and password: `hunter2`.

 ## Configuration